enkidevs/curriculum/mongodb/intro/arithmetic-aggregation-i/aggregating-with-add.md

 }
 ```

 Let's say we have a `pokemon` collection where each pokémon has 3 power fields: `"Basic"` ,`"Strong"` and `"Ultimate"`.
 Each field has its own power "level" (number).
-We can use the `$add` operator to calculate the total strength of all 3 powers.

-Example documents:
+Here are two example documents:

 ```javascript
 {
   "Name": "Pikachu",